HariSekhon/DevOps-Bash-tools/README.md

 - `kubectl_create_namespaces.sh` - creates any namespaces in yaml files or stdin, a prerequisite for a diff on a blank install, used by adjacent scripts for safety
 - `kubernetes_check_objects_namespaced.sh` - checks Kubernetes yaml(s) for objects which aren't explicitly namespaced, which can easily result in deployments to the wrong namespace.
 Reads the API resources from your current Kubernetes cluster and if successful excludes cluster-wide objects
 - `kustomize_check_objects_namespaced.sh` - checks Kustomize build yaml output for objects which aren't explicitly namespaced (uses above script)
+- `kubectl_deployment_pods.sh` - gets the pod names with their unpredictable suffixes for a given deployment by querying the deployment's selector labels and then querying pods that match those labels
 - `kubectl_get_all.sh` - finds all namespaced Kubernetes objects and requests them for the current or given namespace.
 Useful because `kubectl get all` misses a lof of object types
 - `kubectl_get_annotation.sh` - find a type of object with a given annotation
 - `kubectl_restart.sh` - restarts all or filtered deployments/statefulsets in the current or given namespace.
 Useful when debugging or clearing application problems